Gaia Center

-Gaia Centre is a part of National Museum of Natural History Goulandris, in Kifissia, a northeastern suburb of Athens, Greece.
-The Museum is presenting the way planet Earth has been functioning for millions of years, from its geological evolution to the present, including the interventions of modern people, the major issue of Climate Change and the Biodiversity.
-It includes a dome-monitor 5 m in diameter and of an approximate surface of 40 m2.
+Gaia Centre is a part of the Goulandris Natural History Museum, in Kifissia, a northeastern suburb of Athens, Greece.
+The centre presents the way planet Earth has been functioning for millions of years in its geological evolution to the present, including the interventions of modern people and the major issues of climate change and biodiversity.
+It includes a dome 5 m in diameter and of an approximate surface of 40 m2.